beyond88/woo-free-product-sample/readme.txt

 2.Display Order Free Sample button in Product Detail Page.
 3.Display Order Free Sample button in Product Detail Page.
 4.Added Product as Free Sample in Cart Page.
-5.Display in Checkout Page.
+5.Display in the Checkout Page.
-6.Display in Order Receive Page.
+6.Display in the Order Receive Page.
-7.Display in Order Detail Page.
+7.Display in the Order Detail Page.

 == Frequently Asked Questions ==